Car write-off explained

 It's best to do a HPI check to find out exactly why it was written off.
 Then get a professional to make sure it's been repaired to a safe condition.

-Category S cars have had structural damage to the chassis or frame, they must be repaired with professional equipment.
-There isn't a legal requirement for the work to be checked before the car goes back on the road, but it's a good idea to do so.
+Category S cars have had structural damage to the chassis or frame - they must be repaired with professional equipment.
+Although there's no legal requirement for the work to be checked before the car goes back on the road.

 Can I sell a Cat S car?

-Yes, selling a Car S car is perfectly legal as long as its Cat S status has been officially declared.
+Yes, selling a Car S car is legal as long as you've officially declared its Cat S status.

-Buyers might also want reassurance that the car is properly repaired before parting with their money.
-So you may be required to pay for another car inspection by a third-party.
+Buyers might want reassurance that the car is properly repaired before parting with their money.
+So you may be required to pay for another car inspection by a third party.

 All of these extras mean you could end up selling with a price lower than you originally had in mind.